- Covid 19 Information

 The World Health Organisation have a video aimed at children to demonstrate how to wear and put on/take off a face mask safely.
 Please watch the video here.

 USEFUL SOURCES OF INFORMATION

 Please see below for links to some useful sources of information:

 NHS Covid Information

-DFE Information for Parents and Carers about returning to school in September
+DFE Information for Parents and Carers about returning to school from March 2021

 |Advice for Parents during Coronavirus poster||21st Sep 2020||Download|